jjwmezun/boskeopolis-land/README.md

 ### Levels
 * Porcelain Dreams
 	* Think o' enemies to add.
-* Value Valhalla
-	* Polish level design.
-	* Include diamond.
 * Owl Level
 	* Finish map.
 	* Draw owl.
-* Minty Mines
-	* Figure out what I want to do with this level.
 * Mustard Mountain
 	* Figure out what I want to do with this level (probably make it focus on arial movement).
 	* Add mo' slope types.